What Are the Best Places to Live in Los Angeles for Singles

 Sunset Boulevard goes right through the neighborhood, and this is where you’ll find some of the best indie music performers.
 It is home to many large music venues and clubs that host both local acts and international stars.

 The entire neighborhood is a trendy destination for people who are planning on relocating to LA.
 Combine this fact with how densely populated Echo Park already is, and you’ll understand why the housing and rent prices are on the rise.
 Much like looking for a job, there are many Facebook groups where you can discuss housing and rent prices with other residents.
 Rents can vary from $1400 to $2200 for studio apartments and around $2600 for two-bedroom apartments.

 Downtown – The Epicenter of Events

 If you ask anyone who’s lived here before where to live in LA, there’s a good chance that they’ll recommend Downtown without a second thought.
 Not only are there many different transportation options available, which means that you won’t have to worry about auto shipping at all, but the entire neighborhood is experiencing robust economic growth.
+Yet, if you decide to transport your car across the country, you should learn how car shipping works.
 Whether you’re relocating with kids and want to get a nice place for your family, or if you’re a young professional looking to develop your career, you can’t go wrong with Downtown LA.

 You can move to the eastern side of Downtown LA, which is called the Arts District, in case you’re looking for “the place to be.”
 Over the past years, it has come to be known as one of the coolest areas in Los Angeles, with growing design and arts communities.